KILTprotocol/docs/docs/concepts/05_Advanced/terms-and-quote.md

 };
 ```

-The terms object is sent via the messaging in the SDK using the interface “ISubmitTerms”.
+The Terms object is sent via the messaging in the SDK using the interface “ISubmitTerms”.

-## How to create a quote
+## How to create a Quote

-A quote consists of costs, a timeframe and the terms and conditions of the work to be performed.
-It may be sent to the claimer by the attester.
-In cases where multiple attesters provide the same attestation (for example, a car inspection) the claimer may request a quote of several attesters to choose the attester with the best conditions.
+A Quote consists of costs, a timeframe and the terms and conditions of the work to be performed.
+It may be sent to the Claimer by the Attester.
+In cases where multiple Attesters provide the same attestation (for example, a car inspection) the Claimer may request a Quote from several Attesters to choose the Attester with the best conditions.

-To come to an agreement on the quote, the participants may message back and forth, signing the object.
+To come to an agreement on the Quote, the participants may message back and forth, signing the object.

-If the attester wishes to quote their terms, the attester signs the `Quote` object before sending it as part of the "submit terms" message to the Claimer.
+If the Attester wishes to add a Quote to their Terms, the Attester signs the `Quote` object before sending it as part of the "submit terms" message to the Claimer.

 ```js title="Quote object, signed by the Attester"
 {